evanwill/get-git-b/content/2-install.md

 git config --global core.editor "nano -w"
 ```

-> Git opens the default editor to ask for commit messages.
-> You are most likely to encounter it when merging.
+Git opens the default editor to ask for commit messages if you did not provide one--which you are most likely to encounter it when merging.

-> If you don't set a default editor, Git will use the default default--which might be surprising if you are not used to terminal-based editors such as [Vim](http://www.vim.org/){:target="_blank" rel="noopener"}.
+The default default is Vim, which can be confusing...
-> If you are stuck in Vim and can't figure out how to escape, type `Esc` then `:wq` then `Enter` to save and quit ([VIM quick ref](https://w3.cs.jmu.edu/bernstdh/Web/common/help/vim.php){:target="_blank" rel="noopener"}, and don't worry, you are [not alone in confusion](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/){:target="_blank" rel="noopener"}).
+If you are stuck in Vim and can't figure out how to escape, type `Esc` then `:wq` then `Enter` to save and quit ([VIM quick ref](https://w3.cs.jmu.edu/bernstdh/Web/common/help/vim.php){:target="_blank" rel="noopener"}, and don't worry, you are [not alone in confusion](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/){:target="_blank" rel="noopener"}).

-With our test repository ready and Git configured, we can move on to the basic [Git workflow]({{ '/3-workflow.html' | absolute_url }})!
+With our test repository ready on GitHub and Git configured on your computer, we can move on to the basic [Git workflow]({{ '/content/3-workflow.html' | relative_url }})!

+{% capture local %}
 ## Create Repository Locally

+*P.S.*
+In general it is easiest to start a repository on GitHub then clone to your local machine.
-*P.s.* If you really want to, you can create a local repository:
+However, if you really want to, you can create a local repository:

 ```
-mkdir test
+mkdir example-repo
-cd test
+cd example-repo
 git init
 ```

-If you want to connect this repository to GitHub, you have to `git remote add`.
+If you want to connect this local repository to GitHub, you have to use `git remote add` to set up the "remote".
-Generally, it is easier to create the repo on GitHub first and `clone`, rather than using `init`.
-However, `init` is useful if you will not be pushing to a remote repo.
+{% endcapture %}
+{% include card.html text=local %}